Betrothal of Mary and Joseph, St. Colman’s Cathedral

 • Please seek permission from the priest of the parish of residence to marry outside the parish

 • If possible, have your own priest officiate at your ceremony

-• The above documents should be sent by the bride’s Parish Priest to: The Secretary, Cobh Parish Office, 5 Cathedral Terrace, Cobh, Co.
+• The above documents should be sent by the bride’s Parish Priest to: The Administrator, Cobh Parish Office, 5 Cathedral Terrace, Cobh, Co.
 Cork

-• Completed application form (attached) to be returned before booking is confirmed
+• Completed application form to be returned before booking is confirmed

 • Couples living overseas who intend to marry in Ireland should approach the priest of their parish of residence abroad regarding Church requirements, as soon as possible